aydinserbest/restassured_parsing/src/test/java/explanations/while_parsing_how_to_decide3.md

 We identified that the JSON structure is an array.
 We saw that each element in the array is a JSON object.
-Using JsonPath, we can retrieve the entire array, lists of specific fields, specific objects, or specific field values.
+Using JsonPath, we can retrieve
+        -the entire array,
+        -lists of specific fields,
+        -specific objects,
+        -or specific field values.

 Summary
 Array:
 The JSON structure is an array indicated by square brackets [].
 Objects:
 Each element within the array is a JSON object indicated by curly braces {}.

 Using JsonPath:
 Understanding the JSON structure helps guide your choice of JsonPath methods.
 You can choose appropriate JsonPath methods for retrieving arrays, objects,